Emergency Dentistry

 Broken Teeth

 Although minor chips or cracks can be easily concealed by our dentists with dental bonding or porcelain veneers at your next appointment, serious breaks need immediate attention from an emergency dentist.
-If the damage is severe enough, the tooth may require a partial denture to restore it.
 To minimize pain on your way to our Nashville practice, rinse with warm water, apply an ice pack or take pain medication, and use gauze or a wet tea bag to stop and absorb bleeding.

 Cracked Teeth